wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/5-customize-workspace.md

 ## Install the Windows Virtual Desktop Client for Windows

 In the previous units, we used the browser to connect to the Windows Virtual Desktop workspace.
-That option is helpful when you need to do some work and don't have your device with you.
-But for the best experience, we recommend you run Windows Virtual Desktop directly from your device.
+Now we'll install and run the Windows Virtual Desktop client directly from your device.

 1. [Download the Windows Virtual Desktop Client](https://aka.ms/wvd/clients/windows) and install it.
 1. Launch the Windows Virtual Desktop Client Desktop app.